akikimura320/Music-Prescription/README.md

-# Music-Prescription
+# Project P4X
-This is my first repo, so don't judge the choice of projects
+This is my first repo, and I try to make things work